 1.3.
-Definitions:
+Definitions

-- i) The Act refers to the Surveying and Spatial Information Act 2002 - ii) BOSSI or the Board refers to the NSW Board of Surveying and Spatial Information - iii) Cadastre a digital representation of all land parcel and property boundaries in NSW.
-This includes managing the collection, storage, maintenance and product development, in line with customer requirements, NSW and national policies, initiatives and guidelines, of the authoritative State cadastre - iv) Complaint refers to a written complaint recorded on the BOSSI Complaint form - v) Disciplinary Committee (DC) Board Committee responsible for reviewing complaint investigation outcomes and recommending appropriate actions or penalties - vi) Form of Demand For the purpose of investigating a survey carried out by a Registered Surveyor, the Board may under Section 11 of the Act, request the surveyor to produce documents relevant to the conduct of a survey - vii) Firm means a corporation or a partnership or other unincorporated association of persons - viii) Fit and Proper Person that a surveyor, surveyors assistant, student of surveying or applicant, displays not only that they have the requisite knowledge of the duties and responsibilities of the holder of a surveyor's registration or surveyors' assistant enrolment but also that they possess sufficient moral integrity and rectitude to be accredited to the public as a person to be entrusted with the work as subject of the surveyor's registration or surveyors' assistant enrolment - ix) Interview A formal process where a surveyor is invited to provide information to the Professional Audit and Investigation Committee investigators about a specific survey - x) Land Survey as defined by the Act is a survey (other than a mining survey) that is carried out in connection with: - (a) the reservation or dedication of land for any purpose, or - (b) the creation, variation, transfer or extinguishment of any interest in land, or - (c) the preparation of a plan for lodgement under Division 3 of Part 23 of the Conveyancing Act 1919, or - (c1) the preparation of documents required to be prepared under the Strata Schemes (Freehold Development) Act 1973 or the Strata Schemes (Leasehold Development) Act 1986 by a registered land surveyor, or
+- The Act refers to the Surveying and Spatial Information Act 2002 - AMR Automatic Mutual Recognition is the process whereby Registered/Licensed Land Surveyors are able to work in other Australian jurisdictions (except QLD) under this scheme & vice versa. - BOSSI or the Board refers to the NSW Board of Surveying and Spatial Information - Cadastre a digital representation of all land parcel and property boundaries in NSW.
+This includes managing the collection, storage, maintenance and product development, in line with customer requirements, NSW and national policies, initiatives and guidelines, of the authoritative State cadastre. - Complaint refers to a formal written complaint recorded on the BOSSI Complaint form. - Disciplinary Committee (DC) Board Committee constituted under Sect 30 of the Act is responsible for reviewing complaint investigation outcomes and recommending appropriate actions or penalties. - Form of Demand For the purpose of investigating a survey carried out by a Registered Surveyor, the Board may under Section 11 of the Act, request the surveyor to produce documents relevant to the conduct of a survey. - Firm means a corporation or a partnership or other unincorporated association of persons. - Fit and Proper Person that a surveyor, surveyors assistant, student of surveying or applicant, displays not only that they have the requisite knowledge of the duties and responsibilities of the holder of a surveyor's registration or surveyors' assistant enrolment but also that they possess sufficient moral integrity and rectitude to be accredited to the public as a person to be entrusted with the work as subject of the surveyor's registration or surveyors' assistant enrolment - Interview A formal process where a surveyor is invited to provide information to the Professional Audit and Investigation Committee investigators about a specific survey.

+- Land Survey as defined by the Act is a survey (other than a mining survey) that is carried out in connection with: - (a) the reservation or dedication of land for any purpose, or - (b) the creation, variation, transfer or extinguishment of any interest in land, or - (c) the preparation of a plan for lodgement under Division 3 of Part 23 of the Conveyancing Act 1919, or - (c1) the preparation of documents required to be prepared under the Strata Schemes

-- (d) the identification or marking out, or both, of the boundaries of a parcel of land. - xi) Mining Survey as defined by the Act is a survey that is carried out for the purposes of the Work Health and Safety (Mines and Petroleum Sites) Act 2013 - xii) Non-compliant survey a survey that does not maintain or meet minimum industry standard or Regulation requirements - xiii) Professional Audit and Investigation Committee (PAIC) Board Committee responsible for reviewing and investigating (if appropriate) lodged complaints against Registered Surveyors and unregistered persons undertaking a "land or mining" survey. - xiv) Professional Incompetence as defined in Section 12 of the Act means:
+Development Act 2015 or the Strata Schemes Development Regulation 2016 by a registered land surveyor, or - (d) the identification or marking out, or both, of the boundaries of a parcel of land. - Mining Survey as defined by the Act is a survey that is carried out for the purposes of the Work Health and Safety (Mines and Petroleum Sites) Act 2013 - Non-compliant survey a survey that does not maintain or meet minimum industry standard or Regulation requirements. - Professional Audit and Investigation Committee (PAIC) Board Committee constituted under section 30 of the Act responsible for reviewing and investigating (if appropriate) lodged complaints against Registered Surveyors and unregistered persons undertaking a "land or mining" survey. - PAIC Terms of Reference contained in the current BOSSI Charter and documents current committee members, responsibilities, meeting rules and objectives. - Professional Incompetence relates to the offences under Section 12 of the Act.

-A lack of knowledge, skill or judgement in a Registered Surveyors professional ability that demonstrates:
+This policy defines Professional Incompetence as a lack of knowledge, skill or judgement in a Registered Surveyors professional ability that demonstrates: